-Although practitioners of Chinese Medicine study western medical science and understand disease processes from the western viewpoint, diagnosis in Chinese Medicine is not made according to a disease name, but according to patterns of the relative balance of Yin and Yang in the various organ systems.
+Although practitioners of Chinese Medicine study Western medical science and understand disease processes from the Western viewpoint, diagnosis in Chinese Medicine is not made according to a disease name, but according to patterns of the relative balance of Yin and Yang in the various organ systems.
 The appearance of the tongue and its coat and 28 different pulse qualities in 6 positions are fundamental in identifying patterns and diagnosing which organ systems are implicated.
-These patterns tell us the underlying cause of the disease, known as the root, and it is the root that the treatment will chiefly focus on.
-It is possible for two people to present with the same ‘disease’, for instance, ‘ulcerative colitis’, but fall into different ‘patterns’ and be treated quite differently.
-Conversely, two people may present with different diseases, one with asthma, the other with dysmenorrhoea, for example, but be diagnosed with the same pattern and have very similar treatment.
+These patterns tell us the underlying cause of the condition referred to as the “root”, it is the root that the treatment will chiefly focus on.
+It is possible for two people to present with the same ‘disease’, for instance, ‘constipation’, but fall into different ‘patterns’ and receive different treatment.
+Conversely, two people could present with different disorders – for instance, one with heavy periods and one with migraines, but the underlying pattern could be the same and they might receive similar treatment.

 What is the treatment?

 The initial consultation entails a comprehensive interview with tongue and pulse diagnosis to establish what factors are contributing to the problem & to understand the individual constitution of the client.
 This initial consultation & treatment may take up to an hour & a half.
 Follow-up treatments generally take forty-five minutes.
 Most people feel relaxed afterwards and report improvements in sleep, energy and general well-being.